 Spam is not a gourmet ingredient – but it still holds a unique position in South Korean culture.
-It is even considered as a top-selling Chuseok harvest festival or the Korean Thanksgiving!
+It is even considered one of the top-selling Korean products for the Chuseok harvest festival or the Korean Thanksgiving and Seollal, the Korean New Year’s Day!
 It is the best side dish that everyone loves.

-There’s even a SPAM museum in Austin, Texas, where the exhibits show a reflection of Hormel’s story and the credibility of the product.
+There’s even a SPAM museum in Austin, Texas, where the exhibits reflect Hormel’s story and the credibility of the product.

-In South Korea, this salty and high in fat meat product complements the spicy and tangy elements of Korean food!
+In South Korea, this salty and high-in fat meat product complements Korean food’s spicy and tangy elements!
 It is especially true for foods like kimchi as the flavors balance out correctly.
 It is a premium product in Korea, unlike in the west, and it is a huge deal in Korea.

 SPAM themed products

 Generally, you add luncheon meat in your instant noodles or as a part of buddae jiggae.
 But, SPAM® Korea releases luncheon meat products ranging from SPAM soap bars to toothpaste.
 You can even get SPAM-themed ice cream on a stick.

 SPAM themed umbrella

 SPAM may be an unhealthy and mysterious chunk of meat, it is also a symbol of culinary innovation in South Korea.
 Some may even consider it a symbol of American imperialism, SPAM is an icon of cultural histories.
 And if you cook it right, it just that delicious!
 Just don’t try to eat it raw from the can!